cloutiertyler/RibbonGraph/README.md

 Permissions
 -----------

 Permissions are what define your GraphAPI.
-The philosophy of RibbonGraph is that clients should be able to make any change to the shared graph that they want, *as long as they're allowed*.
+The philosophy of RibbonGraph is that clients should be able to make any change to the shared graph that they want, but only changes ***they are allowed to make***.

+RibbonGraph allows you to declaratively specify what clients are and are not allowed to do to the graph.
+This can be anything from ensure that all `FriendRequests` have a `receiver_has_seen` field, to ensuring that only receivers of `FriendRequest`s can make a friendship between themselves and the sender.

+The sky is the limit really.

+    class Friendship(Relationship):
+        def assert_allows_add_edge(self, graph, actor_id, node_id, id_to_add, tx):
+            """

+            The actor is the receiver of the request.

+            Allow the receiver of the request to add the sender of the request to its friends or add itself to the sender's friends.

+            """
+            user_id = User.get_user_id(graph, node_id, tx)
+            user_id_to_add = User.get_user_id(graph, id_to_add, tx)

+            # Allow the receiver to add the sender to the receiver's friends.
+            if actor_id == user_id_to_add:
+                if not User.user_sent_friend_request_to_user(graph, user_id, actor_id, tx):
+                    raise PermissionDenied()
+                return

+            # Allow the sender to add the receiver to the sender's friends.
+            if actor_id == user_id:
+                if not User.user_sent_friend_request_to_user(graph, user_id_to_add, actor_id, tx):
+                    raise PermissionDenied()
+                return

+            raise PermissionDenied()

+Above we allow user `A` to add themselves to user `B`'s list of friends if and only if user `B` sent a friend request to user `A`.

 And just like that we have a social network.